 Our Data Protection Officer

 Our Data Protection Officer is Celyna Coughlan.
-She is responsible for all Data Protection matters for our Department and its six Offices, including the Workplace Relations Commission (the “WRC”), the Labour Court, Companies Registration Office (the “CRO”), Registry of Friendly Societies (the “RFS”), the Office of the Director of Corporate Enforcement (the “ODCE”) and the Irish Patents Office.
+She is responsible for all Data Protection matters for our Department and its six Offices, including the Workplace Relations Commission (the “WRC”), the Labour Court, Companies Registration Office (the “CRO”), Registry of Friendly Societies (the “RFS”), the Office of the Director of Corporate Enforcement (the “ODCE”) and the Intellectual Property Office of Ireland.

 Contacting our Data Protection Officer

 You can contact our Data Protection Officer by e-mailing firstname.lastname@example.org or by telephone at (01) 631 2398.

 Data Subjects’ Rights